JernejPuc/sidegame-py/README.md

 - Perform a distance check and line-of-sight masking before drawing visual effects.

 #### User interface
-- GPU accelerate base frame upscaling and window rendering by converting frame arrays to texture objects for SDL2's renderer.
 - Use asyncIO to prevent window rendering from blocking the client loop.
 - Use asyncIO to avoid the need for a separate thread to write to the audio stream.
 - Allow the client loop to run regardless of server connection,